josefondrej/vscode-cheatsheet/README.md

 - To configure black use `pyproject.toml`, this unfortunately does not work with flake8, for that you need to use the `.flake8` file
 - Of course all of these tools (in particular makes sense for flake8 and mypy) can be added also to CI

+## Working with Multiple Python Projects

+- Use the `.code-workspace` file
+- To include the dependent package either
+  - use `pip install -e .`
+  - or specify the environment variable PYTHONPATH in the launch configs in the workspace settings

 ## TODO

 - [ ] Display the external libraries in explorer view similar to PyCharm
-- [ ] Working with multiple workspaces -- what is the correct way to add them to pythonpath and use them?
-  - one option is the pip install -e
 - [ ] Local file history
-- [ ] Revert current change (shortcut) / revert selected ranges
 - [ ] Auto stage changes in already staged files
 - [ ] What are the different options to run python file
-- [ ] How to activate conda env when opening new terminal
+- [ ] How to activate conda env when opening new terminal (issue only on Windows)
-- [ ] How to share IDE settings